 An Emerging NIH Trend

 Importantly, several other NIH institutes have also reevaluated how they fund investigator-initiated applications.
 In fact, more than half of NIH institutes have moved away from a strict payline and toward more scientifically driven funding decisions.
-Visit Transparency and Accountability of NIH Funding Priorities by Institute and Center for histograms of investigator-initiated R01 grants by institute.

 Given this emerging trend, we conducted a comprehensive review of our research funding.
 After analysis and discussions with our advisory council and other external groups, we decided in 2017 to implement a flexible funding model for investigator-initiated R01, R03, and R21 research grants, our most frequently used funding mechanisms.
 Each extramural division in NICHD outlined its research priorities and was encouraged to identify projects that best aligned with these areas.